Sourcing Methods | An Introduction to Procurement | Back to Basics

 28 January 20243

-Sourcing Methods: An Introduction
+Sourcing Methods: An Introduction to Procurement

-Understand Sourcing.
+Understand Strategic Sourcing.
 A non-exhaustive list of various methods for procurement and when to employ them for maximum benefit.

 1. Identify Procurement Policy and Legal Requirements